connexcs/docs/report.md

 Figure 6

-Users can have multiple choices in setting a date which is applicable on the reports.
+YOu can have multiple choices in setting a date which is applicable on the reports.

 1. Users can apply the **_Current/Today's_** date.
 2. Users can add the **_Yesterday's_** date.